Motrin Cold and Flu Side Effects

 Generic Name: ibuprofen / pseudoephedrine

-Note: This page contains information about the side effects of ibuprofen / pseudoephedrine.
-Some of the dosage forms included on this document may not apply to the brand name Motrin Cold and Flu.
+Note: This document contains side effect information about ibuprofen / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name Motrin Cold and Flu.

 For the Consumer

 Applies to ibuprofen / pseudoephedrine: oral capsule, oral suspension, oral tablet